 Sir Graham Fry - Chairman

 Sir Graham Fry retired from the British diplomatic service in 2008 and lives near St Neots.
 He speaks Japanese and spent 12 years in Japan on three postings, the last as ambassador.
 His other overseas postings were to France and Malaysia, and he has a number of part-time appointments with companies and a university.
 Graham has been bird watching since 1973, and in 1993 helped to translate the text of A Field Guide to The Waterbirds of Asia published by the Wild Bird Society of Japan and distributed to Asian conservationists.
-From 2009 to 2016 he was a member of the Council of the Wildfowl & Wetlands Trust, and joined as one of our Trustees in 2012, becoming Graham has served as Vice Chairman since in October 2014 and Chairman in October 2016.
+From 2009 to 2016 he was a member of the Council of the Wildfowl & Wetlands Trust, and joined as one of our Trustees in 2012.
+Graham served as Vice Chairman from October 2014 and became Chairman in October 2016.

 Dr Jenna Bishop - Vice Chair

 Dr Jenna Bishop trained as a solicitor and has worked in private practice and for the National Trust in its Legal Department, where she focused on property law, public access and conservation matters.
 She has an MA in Environmental Law, completed her PhD research on the impact of different land tenure arrangements on the rural environment, and has taken part in research projects on land tenure and management mechanisms with several conservation organisations.
-Jenna became a Trustee in 2010 and was elected Honorary Secretary in 2016.
+Jenna became a Trustee in 2010, was elected Honorary Secretary in 2016 and Vice Chairman in 2018.
 She lives in Cambridgeshire, has two sons at university, and has been involved with several local charities.

 Paul Solon qualified as a Solicitor in 1973 and as a Notary Public in 1977.
 For many years he worked as a commercial lawyer in the City of London, acting for public and private companies in the shipping, food, publishing and transport industries.
 Since 1990 he has specialised in trusts, including charitable trusts and now practises independently for a select number of high net worth individuals and families.
 Paul has advised charitable institutions for many years and in Cambridge he has advised the University and several colleges on charitable issues.
 Currently, he is also a trustee of the University of Cambridge Veterinary School Trust and of the European Opera Centre.
 He is secretary of the corporate charity Since 9/11 Foundation.
 He has long been interested in nature and conservation issues and is a member of several environmental organisations.